MM026184/CourseProject/README.md

 # CS 410 Course Project - Michael McClanahan (mjm31)
+All project deliverables (source code, documentation, and presentation) were completed by me as I was not the member of a team.

 ## Reproduction of Paper

 ### Mining Causal Topics in Text Data: Iterative Topic Modeling with Time Series Feedback (Kim et. al. 2013)